abmj77/mips-assembly-labs/README.md

 # Assembly Language Labs

 ## Goal of This Work:
-These projects (Labs) were developed for the **Computer Architecture** course and aim to build a **practical understanding of Assembly programming using the MIPS architecture** by applying core concepts such as:
+These labs were developed for the **Computer Architecture** course and aim to build a **practical understanding of Assembly programming using the MIPS architecture** by applying core concepts such as:
 - Executing low-level instructions
 - Working with registers and memory
 - Handling input and output